The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

 The apparently new continuity condition (3)' for the real case is actually embodied in the positivity condition (2) for the complex case \cite{gerardBook}.
-As a matter of fact (2)' and (3)' together give rise to positivity of $\omega_2$ in the real case.
+As a matter of fact (2)' and (3)' together give rise to positivity of the whole state $\omega$ on $\mathcal{A}_g$ induced by $\omega_2$ in the real case.
 Once again, the GNS construction gives rise to a representation of the (complex) unital $*$-algebra $\mathcal{A}_g$ generated by the field operators $\hat{\fa}(\ff)$ exactly as in the complex case.

-Since the Klein-Gordon equations are normally hyperbolic, not only they are {\em Green hyperbolic} so that the causal propagator can be therefore defined, but {\em the Cauchy problem} is also {\em $\G_\P$ automatically} well posed \cite{Ba,BaGi}.
+Since the Klein-Gordon equations are normally hyperbolic, not only they are {\em Green hyperbolic} so that the Green operators $\G^\pm_\P$ and the causal propagator $\G_P=\G_P^+-\G_P^-$ can be therefore defined, but {\em the Cauchy problem} is also {\em automatically} well posed \cite{Ba,BaGi}.
 An important implication of this fact is that the two-point function of a quasifree state can be defined as a Hermitian or real bilinear form -- in the complex and real case respectively -- on the Cauchy data of solutions of the Klein-Gordon equation (e.g., see \cite{Norm}).
 We follow this route in the present paper and, to this end, we will translate (1)-(3) and (1)'-(4)' in the language of Cauchy data.